Mordech/bakers-dozen/README.md

 # Baker's Dozen App

-A baking calculator app for baking 🍞, 🍕, and 🥨.
+Baker's Dozen is a calculator app for baking bread, pizza, and pretzel.

 ## Disclaimer

-This is my first Expo app, and my first Javascript project.
-Use it at you own risk 😅.
+This app is my first Expo app and my first Javascript project.
+Use it at your own risk 😅.
-I used this project to learn the basics of Javascript, React and Redux.
+I used this project to learn the basics of Javascript, React, and Redux.

-The recepies in this app are converted to percentages from a bunch of recepies and my basic knowladge of baking. <br>
+The recipes are converted to percentages from a bunch of recipes and my basic knowledge of baking. <br>
-If you run into problems with the recepies you're more than invited to contact me.
+If you run into problems with the recipes, please contact me.

 ## Getting started

-Just install all of the dependencies and you're good to go.
+Just install all of the dependencies, and you're good to go.

 ```bash